OSU-Bee-Lab/buzzdetect/to-do.md

 ## Code
 ### Overall
 * Add docstrings to functions
+* Make guide for managing training data and training new models.
+Make way for other researchers to share training data.

 ### train.py
 * Allow training from cached embeddings.
 The issue here is that I can't write custom python functions to load embeddings.
 I can't pull strings out of tensors to operate on filepaths and as best as I can find, there's no tensorflow function for loading arbitrary data.